Committees and Task Forces

 NAON Education Committee

-The Education Committee consists of four units: Congress Unit, Advance Practice Nursing Unit, Webinar Unit and the Activities and Products Unit.
+The Education Committee consists of three units: Congress Unit, Webinar Unit and the Activities and Products Unit.
 The committee is responsible for developing, implementing, and evaluating the NAON education programming for both NAON's Annual Congress, reviewing and revising current NAON’s educational products and activities, and planning, authoring and reviewing new educational products and activities.

 Research Committee